 Cautions with other medicines

 There are some medicines that can affect the way metformin works.

 If you're taking any of the following medicines, your blood sugar levels may need to be checked more often and your dose changed:

 - tablets that make you pee more (diuretics), such as furosemide

-- male and female hormones, such as testosterone, oestrogen and progesterone
+- male and female hormones, such as testosterone, oestrogen or progesterone

 - other diabetes medicines

-Some women might need a small adjustment in their metformin dose after starting contraceptive pills.
-That's because contraceptive pills change how your body handles sugar.
+Your doctor may need to make a small change to your metformin dose if you have just started taking contraceptive pills.
+This is because contraceptive pills can change how your body handles sugar.

 There's not enough information to say that complementary medicines and herbal remedies are safe to take with metformin.
 They're not tested in the same way as pharmacy and prescription medicines.
 They're generally not tested for the effect they have on other medicines.